History of the roller coaster: Growing popularity and innovations

 As roller coasters grew in popularity, experimentation in coaster dynamics took off.
 In the 1880s, the concept of a vertical loop was again explored by Lina Beecher, and in 1895 the concept came into fruition with Flip Flap Railway, located at Sea Lion Park in Brooklyn, and shortly afterward with Loop the Loop at Olentangy Park near Columbus, Ohio, as well as similar coasters in Atlantic City and Coney Island.
 The rides exerted dangerously high G-forces, and many passengers suffered whiplash.
 Both were soon dismantled, and looping coasters would disappear for half a century.

 The oldest operating roller coaster, which originated during this time period, is Leap-The-Dips at Lakemont Park in Pennsylvania, a side friction roller coaster built in 1902.
-The oldest wooden roller coaster in the United Kingdom is the Scenic Railway at Dreamland Margate in Margate, Kent, and it features a system where the brakeman rides the car with wheels.
-It was severely damaged by fire on April 7, 2008, but was subsequently restored and reopened to the public in 2015.
+Blackpool Pleasure Beach's Big Dipper, built in 1923, is the oldest operating coaster in the United Kingdom following the closure of Dreamland Margate's Scenic Railway in 2026.
 Scenic Railway at Melbourne's Luna Park built in 1912, is the world's second-oldest roller coaster, and it also features a system where the brakeman rides the car with wheels.

 By 1919, the first underfriction roller coaster had been developed by John A. Miller.
 Soon, roller coasters spread to amusement parks all around the world.
 One of the most well-known historical roller coasters, the Coney Island Cyclone, opened at Coney Island in 1927.
 Like Cyclone, most early roller coasters were made of wood.
 Many old wooden roller coasters are still operational, at parks such as Kennywood and Blackpool Pleasure Beach.
 One of only 13 remaining examples of John Miller's work worldwide is Roller Coaster at Lagoon in Utah.
 The coaster opened in 1921 and is the 6th oldest coaster in the world.

 The Great Depression marked the end of the golden age of roller coasters, as amusement parks across the United States went into a decline that resulted in less demand for new coasters, as well as the closure of many parks and rides.
 This general slump lasted until 1972, when The Racer opened at Kings Island.
 Designed by John C. Allen, the instant success of The Racer helped to ignite a renaissance for roller coasters, reviving worldwide interest throughout the industry.